 Click the Options icon appearing on hovering over the card.
 Click the Archive Card icon and the card will no longer be available on the board.
 However, you can view it from the List View of the Card Type as Archived/Closed.
 The Current Owner of the card is retained even after Card Archival.
 This will help you keep track of who was the last User to work on the archived card.

 Archive All Cards: Right-click on any lane header to archive all the cards in that lane in a single click.

 Note that any blocked cards in the lane will not be archived.

-Archive Selected Cards: CTRL(Windows) or command (Mac) + click the required cards and right-click to use the Archive Selected option.
-The yellow checkmark appearing on the cards indicate that cards have been selected.
+Archive Selected Cards: CTRL(Windows) or COMMAND (Mac) + click the required cards and right-click to use the Archive Selected option.
+The yellow checkmark appearing on the cards indicates that the cards have been selected.
 To unselect when selecting cards to archive, click CTRL + click again.
-The yellow mark disappears for the card.
+The yellow mark disappears from the card.